-Employment Outlook to November 2020
+Employment Outlook to May 2024

 The Employment Outlook to May 2024 provides an overview of the employment outlook across industries, occupations, states and territories, and regions.

-Employment Outlook to November 2020 (Word) (488.6KB)
+Employment Outlook to May 2024 (Word) (1.1MB)

-Methodology for 2017 Employment Projections
+Methodology for 2019 Employment Projections

 These projections are for total employment (ie, both full-time and part-time employment), according to the definition of ‘employed’ used by the Australian Bureau of Statistics (ABS) in the Labour Force Survey.
 For more information about the definition of employment, please go to the ABS website.